 Bitcoin has been coming up a lot lately.
-In fact, this week I was talking with a good friend and he asked me my opinion on whether he should be investing in Bitcoin.
+In fact, this week I was talking with a good friend and he asked me my opinion on whether he should be investing in Bitcoin or any of the cryptocurrencies.

-Since I have been getting roughly twenty emails per day about Bitcoin for the last few months, it is a reasonable indication that something is going on.
+Since I have been getting roughly twenty emails per day about different crypto schemes, scams and investments for the last few months, it is a reasonable indication that interest levels are still high.

-Therefore, this week I want to give you my thoughts and some comments from industry experts to give you a better understanding of the Bitcoin or Cryptocurrency phenomenon.
+Therefore, I want to give you my thoughts and some comments from industry experts to give you a better understanding of the Bitcoin or Cryptocurrency phenomenon.

 What is Bitcoin or a Cryptocurrency?